-New Day offers children outdoor activities like rappelling down cliffs, hiking in the wilderness, and riding horses.
+New Day offers children outdoor activities like rappelling down cliffs, hiking in the wilderness, horsemanship, and equine-assisted services (coming soon).

 New Day likes to say that much of its children activities are experiential, but what does that mean?
 Simply put, it means doing something rather being told about it.
 It means watching someone doing something, then doing it yourself.
 The thinking behind it is that New Day feels children learn more when they actually shoot arrows, care for a horse, or hike through the hills.